FrancoLiberali/cql/docs/cql/cqllint.rst

 .. note::

-    At the moment, only the errors cql.ErrFieldModelNotConcerned and cql.ErrFieldIsRepeated are detected.
+    At the moment, only the errors cql.ErrFieldModelNotConcerned, cql.ErrFieldIsRepeated, cql.ErrAppearanceMustBeSelected and cql.ErrAppearanceOutOfRange are detected.

 We recommend integrating cqllint into your CI so that the use of cql ensures 100% that your queries will be executed correctly.